CarInsurance.com Insights

 Why should you compare car insurance quotes?

-Car insurance rates can vary widely from insurer to insurer, and personal factors such as where you live, what you drive, how old you are, and other criteria can influence the bottom line as well.
-To get the best rate on the coverage you need, experts recommend getting rate quotes from at least three different carriers.
-Be sure that you’re using similar coverage and deductible amounts when getting quotes to ensure that you’re making an apples-to-apples comparison between carriers.
+Car insurance rates can vary widely from insurer to insurer, and personal factors such as where you live, what you drive, and how old you are can also influence the bottom line.
+To get the best rate on the coverage you need, experts recommend getting quotes from at least 3 carriers.
+Be sure to use similar coverage and deductible amounts when getting quotes to ensure you’re making an apples-to-apples comparison between carriers.

 How can I qualify for discounts?